In this article

 There are four main types of financial ratios: liquidity, solvency, profitability, and efficiency.

-- Liquidity ratios evaluate financial stability.
+1. Liquidity ratios evaluate financial stability.
 They tell you whether you have enough money available to pay off short-term debts should they become immediately due.
-A few examples of liquidity ratios can be the current ratio and quick ratio.
+The current ratio is a liquidity ratio, along with the quick ratio.

-- Profitability ratios tell you how well your company generates revenues from its existing assets, liabilities, and equity.
-Return on equity and profit margin are two types of profitability ratios.
+3. Profitability ratios tell you how well your company generates revenues from its current assets, liabilities, and equity.
+Return on equity is a profitability ratio, as is gross profit margin.

 Steps to analyze financial statements